Whether your family calls it a chalet, cabin, or a cottage, the vacation home where you spent long weekends is filled with precious memories.

-A cottage sharing agreement (a.k.a. a cottage succession agreement) helps protect future generations of your family from arguments on scheduling, property fees, and selling the property.
+A cottage sharing agreement (a.k.a. a cottage succession plan) helps protect future generations from arguments about scheduling, property fees, and selling the family cabin.

 What’s a cottage sharing agreement?

-A cottage sharing agreement details agreed-to guidelines that are used to safely pass cottage ownership and control from one generation to the next.
-The goal is for the property to stay in the family for many generations to come.
+A cottage sharing agreement details agreed-upon guidelines that are used to safely pass cottage ownership and control from one generation to the next.
+The goal is for the property to stay in the family for years to come.

-Inheriting a family cottage is a fairly straightforward move.
-The majority of problems can come up through the siblings' joint custody of the property.
-Planning out cottage succession helps everyone involved create guidelines around things like how they are going to use the property, how to divide up costs and work around the property and how to resolve potential conflicts.
-These carefully thought-out rules can help keep the peace in the family over the years.
+Inheriting the family cottage is a fairly straightforward move.
+Most of the problems arise with siblings having joint custody of the property.
+Planning out cottage succession helps everyone involved create guidelines around things like how they are going to use the home, how to divide up costs and work around the property, and how to resolve potential conflicts.
+These carefully thought-out rules can help keep the peace.

 What should the cottage sharing agreement include?